vinayhpl/k8s/README.md

    * Endpoints Controller manages service endpoints.

 **kube-scheduler**
-* check the unscheduled pods through API server.
+* checks the unscheduled pods through API server.
 * Picks the node for pod deploy and send back information to API server about node.

+**etcd (Key-Value Store)**
+* API Server is the only component(because both exists on same plane) and Stores all cluster state data of pods, nodes, deployments, configs.

 etcd
 controller manager